Olympus E-300 vs Nikon D5600

 Review summary: Olympus E-300 vs Nikon D5600

-So how do things add up?
+So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-300 or the Nikon D5600 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More heavily discounted: Has been available for much longer (launched in September 2004).